fortunejuggle/src/docs/lpic2.207.3.md

 As an example, say we typed this command:

         $ dnssec-keygen -a DSA -b 768 -n ZONE example.com.

+##### Out of LPIC 2 Scope

+At newer systems use a more secure algorithm and longer bits to generate key files.

+The commands will be as follows:

+`cat /proc/sys/kernel/random/entropy_avail`

+If the entropy count is >=256 you are good to go.

+`dnssec-keygen`-a RSASHA256 -b 2048 -n ZONE example.com

 After completion there will be two files, which have names similar to